 Read more: Prayer to Saint Richard of Chichester

 Prayer of Pope Pius X

-“O Lord, beloved of men, hear now the humble prayer of The unworthy sons, that as Thou hast built us up for Thy goodness alone, and redeemed us for Thy mercy, so Thou mayest save us for Thy mercy, and so save us accorawaito Thy unmixed mercy; for of our works we have no trace of repentance, but righteous recompense and separation from Thy forehead await us.
+“O Lord, beloved of men, hear now the humble prayer of The unworthy sons, that as Thou hast built us up for Thy goodness alone, and redeemed us for Thy mercy, so Thou mayest save us for Thy mercy, and so save us.
+Thy unmixed mercy; we have no trace of repentance for our works, but righteous recompense and separation from Thy forehead await us.

 Remember us, O Lord, in Your mercy; grant us all the petitions of salvation, and especially a pure and blameless life; enable us to love You and to fear You with all our hearts and to do Your holy will; for the prayers of Our Blessed Mother, the Mother of God, and all the saints.
 For Thou art our good and loving God, and to Thee, we offer glory and thanksgiving and worship, together with The Son, the beginningless One, and Thy most holy and good and life-giving Spirit; now and ever and unto ages of ages.”

 Did Pope Pius X live in the Vatican?

 Also, this small area around St. Peter’s Basilica comprises priests, monks, guardians, high-ranking dignitaries, and of course, the most important resident, the Pope.

 According to historical researchers, Pope Pius X lived in Venice and not in the Vatican.
 And there, he worked as a papal priest before the establishment and transformation of the Vatican into a papal city.